 Whip the egg whites until stiff.
 Sprinkle over the cream of tartar then gradually add the sugar a spoonful at a time, whisking well between each addition, until the meringue is smooth and glossy.

 Very lightly grease the glass dish then spoon in the meringue making a nest about 2.5cm (1 inch) deep with a rim about 5cm (2 inches) deep.

 Bake for 1 hour 15 minutes and then leave to cool.

 Zest half the lemon and squeeze the juice from the whole lemon and set to one side.

 Beat the egg yolks and sugar together in a glass bowl sitting over a pan of just simmering water.
+(Make sure the bowl doesn’t touch the water.)
 Stir in the lemon juice and zest.
 Continue to cook for about 10 minutes or until the sauce has thickened, stirring frequently.
 Remove the bowl from the pan and leave to cool.

-Whip the cream until soft peaks just start to form (you don’t want it to become stiff).
-Fold into the lemon sauce until incorporated.
-Pour into the meringue nest and chill for 2 hours.
+Now, whip the cream until soft peaks just start to form (you don’t want it to become stiff).
+Then fold into the cooled lemon sauce until incorporated.
+Pour into the meringue nest, level the top, and chill for 2 hours.